Fighter 5e – D&D Class Optimisation Guide

 Good for: Fighters that want to enhance their gear and abilities with magical runes.

-Optimising a character properly can be tricky.
+Optimising a character properly can be tricky but getting it right will help you feel more powerful and useful.
 Below I’ve picked out some key attributes for you to use with a fighter to turn them into a formidable warrior:

 Recommended options: Strength and Constitution.
-Dexterity if you’re going for a ranged build or a build without heavy armor.
+Dexterity instead of strength if you’re going for a ranged build, want to use finesse weapons or a build without heavy armor.
+You’ll need intelligence if you intend to play an eldritch knight.

 Options to avoid: Intelligence (unless playing an Eldritch Knight), wisdom and charisma